aaron-smits/gobank/README.md

 - [ ] Create a client UI using Go html templates or HTMX

 ## Usage
+Use the template env file to pass in all the required fields for your database

 To run the server, run the following command: